dcampos/nvim-snippy/README.md

 * No dependence on any external plugin or library.
 * Only core Neovim.
 No need to install Python or any other external language.
 * Because it uses the built-in `extmarks` feature, there is no insertion of markers in the text.
 * No need to edit JSON files by hand.
-Snippets file format is much simpler and speeds up creating snippets.
+Snippets file format is much simpler and may speed up the process of creating snippets.
 * No need to defined snippets in Lua or Vimscript code.
 * Simple and standard snippet syntax.